jakeread/tinynets/circuit/README.md

 }
 ```

 OK, I finally got all ports to write to their TX lines.
-This after some confusing bitwise or-ing of registers
+This after some confusing bitwise or-ing of registers.

+I'm going to check that all of the lights are on OK pins, and then call this, do the updates and get the big batch of boards out to fab.

 ## Incremental